hailinzeng/hailinzeng.github.com/_posts/2013-03-29-argo-part1-jetty.md

 - With your dependency injection framework of choice: Spring or XBean.
 - Using Jetty WebApp and Context Deployers.

-In 1), we can see the connector implementation is org.eclipse.jetty.server.nio.SelectChannelConnector.
-But what i want is the part that relate with hellow-world.

 No Main function to call jetty in code, no XML configuration files.
 Not configured in webapp.

 So, I'm in certain that Argo used the dependency injection technique.
-That is Argo use **dependency injection** to configure jetty.
+That is, Argo use **dependency injection** to configure jetty.

 ### Dependency Injection ###